Five Ways that a Mac can Make a Teacher's Life Easier

 by Nick Acton

-Schools can be unpredictable places.
-Unfortunately, the unpredictability can spread to the technology as well.
-One of the most detrimental technological foibles is the dreaded eventuality of the Wifi failing on you.
-For some school’s, the lack of internet connection can derail entire lessons.
-Thankfully, Safari has a nifty solution to this problem in its back pocket.
-By adding webpages to the Favourites or Reading List on Safari, you can then opt to ‘Save Offline’.
-This means that whatever is available on the page you have saved, will be operational even if there is no Wifi available.
-Nowadays we have plenty of Web Browsers available to us.
-Some are better than others.
+This means that whatever is available on the page you have saved will be operational even if there is no WiFi available.
+Nowadays, we have plenty of Web Browsers available to us.
+Some are betters than others.
 Some are almost identical to each other.
 Not all of them have the capabilities that Safari has.
-I would say that the feature of easily saving entire webpages offline, is enough to convert any teacher that has suffered from Wifi dropouts in the past.
-Watch the video to see exactly how you save webpages offline…
+I would say that the feature of easily saving entire webpages offline is enough to convert any teacher that has suffered from WiFi dropouts in the past.
+Watch the video to see exactly how you save webpages offline.

 5) Mission Control, Launch Pad and Siri